South Dakota Drivers License Renewal

 Note: All checks can be made payable to the "Department of Public Safety."

-When to Renew Your South Dakota Driver's License
+Your South Dakota Driver's License

 Drivers must renew driver licenses in SD prior to their expiration date.
 In the state of South Dakota, renewing drivers licenses is mandatory every five years when licenses are due to expire.
 SD residents are allowed to complete a drivers license renewal up to 180 days before their license expires and up to 30 days.